sheyiphunmi/ORF-Finder-A-Python-Code-for-Finding-Open-Reading-Frames/README.md

 This is a Python script that finds all the open reading frames (ORFs) in a given genome sequence, and writes the results to a file.
 It also writes the top N (default: 20) ORFs by length for each start codon into the same file.
 The script takes in a genetic code file, a genome file, and the minimum and maximum length threshold as input parameters.

-The module contains several functions that perform different tasks:
+The script contains several functions that perform different tasks:
 * **read_genetic_code**: Reads a file containing the genetic code and returns the start and stop codons.
 *	**read_genome**: Reads a file containing the genome sequence and returns the genome.
 *	**reverse_complement**: Returns the reverse complement of a DNA sequence.